-This guideline is designed to assist both Competition organisers and Regional representatives when considering competition Divisional splits.
-As in any Guideline the specific circumstances of each Competition need to be considered to see if there are any unusual seed time situations that may have an impact - for example an exceptionally wide gap in seed times between the second last and last teams may influence a decision to exclude the last team seed time when applying the Guideline.
+This guideline is designed to assist consideration of Divisional splits by both race meeting organisers and those persons required to approve racing divisions.
+As in any Guideline the specific circumstances of each race meeting need to be considered to see if there are any unusual seed time situations that may have an impact - for example an exceptionally wide gap in seed times between the second last and last teams may influence a decision to exclude the last team seed time when applying the Guideline.

-This Divisional Split calculation has been written using a Worked Example (see page 4) that shows sample team seed times.
+This Divisional Split calculation has been written using a Worked Example (see table below) that shows sample team seed times.
 Begin with the seed times in a column (Column A), sorted top to bottom in order fastest to slowest.